Severe storms in Australia: 2003

 A severe weather event occurred over the city of Melbourne, and surrounding areas of Victoria were tornadoes, from 1 to 6 December 2003.
 The storm formed at around midnight on the night of 2 December.
-The two hours from midnight to 2 am saw extremely heavy rainfall, with some areas recording more than 100mm of rain in that time.
+The two hours from midnight to 2 am saw extremely heavy rainfall, with some areas recording more than 100 mm of rain in that time.
 The rapid rain fall caused flash flooding, which resulted in extensive damage to property.
 At the time the Australian Bureau of Meteorology called the storm a "once in 100 year event", but similarly severe storms struck Melbourne in 2005 and 2010.

 2005

 An unusually intense low-pressure system developed over Eastern Bass Strait on 2 February 2005.
 After a spell of warm days with a north to north easterly airflow over much of eastern Australia, the region suffered the effects of one of the most intense summer time weather systems on record.
 Southern NSW, South Australia and Tasmania also received substantial rainfall during this event; however, the highest rainfalls were concentrated in Victoria.
 The event made February 2005, Victoria's wettest February since 1973 and the 7th wettest in the last 106 years.
 The cold air associated with this system also assisted in the month of February in Victoria being its coolest since 1954.
 Many rainfall and temperature records were broken in the course of the event as the system passed across eastern Australia.

 The system brought abnormally low temperatures and severe storms with gale and storm force winds to most parts of the region.
 However, the continuous rainfall for about 30 hours was perhaps the most significant feature produced by the low-pressure system.
 The rainfall resulted in widespread flooding, particularly over Central Victoria and West and South Gippsland.
 Unseasonable snowfalls were observed on the Australian Alps.
 Although low-pressure systems in February are not uncommon, the slow and westward moving nature of this particular system was extraordinary.
 The centre of the low developed and deepened over Melbourne with very little movement.
 The combination of extreme rainfall and lashing winds caused destruction.